d1One/NIPatcher/README.md

 # NIPatcher
-Patcher to apply modifications to Native Instruments Maschine and Komplete Kontrol software.
+Patcher to apply modifications to Native Instruments Maschine and Komplete Kontrol software, only supporting Maschine for now.

+Tested in Maschine v2.17 only (but should work on most modern recent versions)

 ## Features - Maschine
 ### GUI